Codecademy/docs/content/java/concepts/calendar/terms/hashCode/hashCode.md

 ---
 Title: '.hashCode()'
-Description: 'method in Java is used to return the hash code for a Calendar object.
-The hash code is a unique integer value that is used to identify objects in a hash table.'
+Description: 'Returns the hash code for a Calendar object.'
 Subjects:
   - 'Computer Science'
 Tags: